Mikheull/wd-velib/README.md

 ## Informations
 The challenge began on Thursday 15 January 2021 and will be ended on Thursday 22 January 2021 !
 It aims to bring me knowledge in NextJS and DataMining.
+During the development, I work on the branch "dev".

 ## Datas
 Velib provides its data free of charge on the opendata site of Paris API